Xon/XenForo-ContactUsThread/README.md

 When the Contact Us form is used, this addon will create a thread in a specified forum.

-Associates the thread ownership with the logged in user or as a guest user.
+Associates the thread ownership with the logged in user or as a guest user, and uses a phrase to format the message contents.

-Phrases which control the posted message:
+Phrases (used depending on if the user is logged in or not):
 - ContactUs_Message_User
 - ContactUs_Message_Guest